Cathedral of the Blessed Sacrament, Christchurch: Reaction

-On 2 March, Bishop Jones decided that the dome of the cathedral would be removed after an inspection revealed another large earthquake could topple it completely.
+On 2 March, Bishop Barry Jones decided that the dome of the cathedral would be removed after an inspection revealed another large earthquake could topple it completely.
 An engineer's report showed that the cathedral's dome was forcing weight-bearing structures outwards and that another earthquake like the magnitude 6.3 on 22 February would topple the dome.
 The bishop said that the removal of the dome would begin as soon as possible, but other work had to be completed and equipment assembled before work could begin.
 The removal of the dome would be done by cranes at a distance from the site because of the risk of collapse.
 The bishop also said that no decisions would be made about the future of the building until a detailed engineering report was generated after the dome has been removed.
 Until the February earthquake, Masses were being held at the Catholic Cathedral College assembly hall near the cathedral, but the bishop said he did not know where future services would be held.
 He said: "We don't know anything, all we're concerned about now is protecting human life."

 On 5 March, the Minister of Earthquake Recovery, Gerry Brownlee, told a media briefing that if he had his way, most of Christchurch's heritage buildings would be demolished but that he would like to see resources go into rebuilding the ChristChurch Cathedral, the Catholic Basilica, the Canterbury Provincial Chambers and the Christchurch Arts Centre – "but that's it – There will be a few others perhaps, but those would be the most iconic buildings that Christchurch residents would want to see rebuilt.
 They won't be put back the way they were.
 They will need to have a great deal of strengthening put into them and it will be quite a long consideration as to how those things might be done."

 After the June 2011 Christchurch earthquake, the dome of the cathedral was removed.
 The outer copper dome was cut into segments and was finally removed on 26 July and the internal decorative dome was removed intact in August.
 The damaged rear of the cathedral was demolished to a low level in October.
 Meanwhile, in August, Catholic Cathedral College was able to reoccupy its buildings.